 4. Give styling advice and honest opinions

-We suggested items to others that seemed to fit their taste or figure, and encouraged each other to rock pieces we may not normally select ourselves.
+We suggested items to others that seemed to fit their taste or figure, and encouraged each other to rock pieces we may not usually select ourselves.
 I tried on a loose dress that I wasn’t sure flattered me, but another girl reminded me that a belt could take care of the problem.
 A pair of jeans I wriggled into turned out to be slightly too long on me, so I recommended them to a taller gal in the group.
-Helping each other can be half the fun!
+Helping each other can be half the fun.

 5. Donate extras to a worthy cause